Marijuana Addiction Treatment

 What are the effects of marijuana?

 The chemical compounds in cannabis can cause a variety of feelings and sensations.
 However, every person will experience different effects after taking marijuana.
-Most commonly, the feelings of extreme relaxation and euphoria are present.
+Most commonly, feelings of extreme relaxation and euphoria are present.
 But other common effects which vary from person to person include heightened sensory perception, laughter, increased appetite, and altered perception of time.
+Some people might not feel almost anything at all.
+Furthermore, the effects of marijuana lessen with prolonged use, as your system builds tolerance to the drug.
+This can lead to much higher consumption to achieve the desired effect.

 Short-term effects of marijuana